xyproto/wann/README.md

 * Neural networks can be trained and used, but I have only tried this on very simple training data and there is surely a lot of room for improvement, both in term of benchmarking/profiling and controlling the rate of mutation.
 * A random weight is chosen when training, instead of looping over the range of the weight.
 The paper describes both methods.
+* After the network has been trained, the optimal weight is found by looping over all weights (with a step size of `0.0001`).
-* Complex networks are given a worse score when evolving.
-A quick benchmark at the start of the program determines which activation function us more complex.
-This optimizes not only for simple networks, but also for network performance.
+* Increased complexity counts negatively when evolving networks.
+A quick benchmark of all available activation functions at the start of the program determines which activation function us more complex.
+This optimizes not only for less complex networks, but also for execution speed.
-* The functionality for drawing diagrams plots the activation functions directly onto the nodes.
+* The diagram drawing routine plots the activation functions directly onto the nodes, together with a label.
+This can be saved as an SVG file.

 ## Example program